Abaza-Owen/MLETT/README.txt

 ____________________________________________________________________________________________________________________________________________________________________________
 Explanation:

-The Gaussian Trajectory Translation library and it's command line interface, Gaussian Translation - Unified Command Line Interface (gt-ucli), are designed to extract the forces, potential energies, and coordinates of all atoms in system at every step of a Gaussian BOMD trajectory simulation.
+The Machine Learning Energy Translation and Trimming and it's command line interface, Gaussian Translation - Unified Command Line Interface (gt-ucli), are designed to extract the forces, potential energies, and coordinates of all atoms in system at every step of a Gaussian BOMD trajectory simulation.
 These extracted values can be